LargeGaultier/CQRS-Architecture/README.md

 # CQRS-Architecture

-Architecture CQRS en .NET Core
+Sample of  CQRS architecture  with .NET Core and MediatR

-Exemple d'architecture CQRS en .NET core avec MediatR, Work in progress
+Todo :

+Unit Test